-- Isolitics will be assumed by Hughes Telecom pursuant to the Master Separation Agreement as a result of the Hughes Transactions. (q) To record Hughes Telecom's 50% equity interest in the Hughes Research Labs joint venture that will be formed pursuant to the Master Separation Agreement. - (r) To record estimated accrued liabilities associated with employee health $% \left( {{\boldsymbol{r}} \right){i \in I}} \right)$ and welfare benefit plans sponsored by Hughes Electronics attributable to employees of Hughes Telecom which will be assumed by Hughes Telecom pursuant to the Master Separation Agreement. - (s) To record estimated accrued liabilities relating to postretirement benefit plans other than pensions sponsored by Hughes Electronics attributable to employees of Hughes Telecom which will be assumed by Hughes Telecom pursuant to the Master Separation Agreement. - (t) To record potential income tax liabilities which will be transferred from Hughes Electronics to Hughes Telecom. - (u) To record the effect of parent company's net investment related to the pro forma adjustments referred to in notes (m), (n), (o), (p), (q), (r), (s) and (t) as follows (in millions of dollars):
+- (q) To record Hughes Telecom's 50% equity interest in the Hughes Research Labs joint venture that will be formed pursuant to the Master Separation Agreement. - (r) To record estimated accrued liabilities associated with employee health and welfare benefit plans sponsored by Hughes Electronics attributable to employees of Hughes Telecom which will be assumed by Hughes Telecom pursuant to the Master Separation Agreement. - (s) To record estimated accrued liabilities relating to postretirement benefit plans other than pensions sponsored by Hughes Electronics attributable to employees of Hughes Telecom which will be assumed by Hughes Telecom pursuant to the Master Separation Agreement. - (t) To record potential income tax liabilities which will be transferred from Hughes Electronics to Hughes Telecom. - (u) To record the effect of parent company's net investment related to the pro forma adjustments referred to in notes (m), (n), (o), (p), (q), (r), (s) and (t) as follows (in millions of dollars):

-Contribution of cash held by Hughes Electronics Estimated net cash proceeds from Hughes Transactions after \$ 654.6 repayment of certain Hughes Electronics commercial paper debt.
-3,077.0 Transfer of certain other assets and liabilities (37.3) Contribution of prepaid pension costs 259.0 Contribution of 50% equity interest in Hughes Research Labs joint venture 31.5 Assumption of liabilities relating to certain health and welfare benefit plans (27.2) Assumption of liabilities relating to postretirement benefit plans (168.5) Assumption of liabilities relating to potential income tax liabilities (256.2) \$3,532.9
+Contribution of cash held by Hughes Electronics, Hughes Defense and Delco Estimated net cash proceeds from Hughes Transactions after \$ 869.7 repayment of certain Hughes Electronics commercial paper debt.
+3,077.0 Transfer of certain other assets and liabilities (37.3) Contribution of prepaid pension costs 259.0 [ ́] Contribution of 50% equity interest in Hughes Research Labs joint venture 31.5 Assumption of liabilities relating to certain health and welfare benefit plans (27.2) Assumption of liabilities relating to postretirement benefit plans (168.5) Assumption of liabilities relating to potential income tax liabilities (256.2) \$3,748.0 ========